 460,000 barrels of oil are required to manufacture and transport all this water.

-The initial cost is quite high in comparison, with a good quality stainless steel or glass bottle costing about $30 or more.
+The initial cost is quite high in comparison, with a good quality stainless steel or glass bottle costing about $30 or more (unless you can find a good deal like we did!
+Check out Robins Kitchen deals).
 But, if you use single use plastic bottles every day it will cost you a lot more during the year.
 I’m going to use a bulk buy water sold in a supermarket for this example.
 Imagine the difference though, if you were paying the average $2.50!!!

 if a 24 pack of 600ml water bottles cost $10